 Let’s take this a step further.
 You all have opinions.
 You have ideas about how things should be in the world.
 Perhaps you have political opinions.
 You think certain types of laws or leaders are better for people and for the world.
 You have ideas about how people should treat each other.
 You have thoughts about what is the best food or diet, what music is better, how one should dance.
 You have thousands of opinions about how things should be, about what is good and beautiful.
 Those are all judgments, each and every one of them.
 If you truly want to wake up, you will give away all of your opinions which are expressed in terms of what is good or what is right.
 In truth those are insane ideas.
 It is not of value toward your awakening to evaluate what you see (project) in the world.
 The important question is whether you are viewing what you see through ego’s eyes or Spirit’s eyes.
 Any attempt to try to make the world a better place through your opinions and actions serves to demonstrate your belief in the reality of the world and temporarily cements your place here.
 This, again, is your ego inspired try to replace God through this attempt to create heaven on earth.
 And, as my favorite question goes, how’s that working for you so far?
 Every opinion you have is a burden.
 It weighs you down and keeps you from being free.
 You have no need for opinions, discernments, or judgments.
 They don’t serve you in any way.
 Let them go.

 I am not suggesting that you never make a decision.
 I am not saying that you should not have a preference for one food over another when you are hungry.
 When you are hungry, eat.
 If you want to hear a certain kind of music, listen to it.
 This is not a suggestion to not follow your desires while you are in a body.
 Just don’t get hung up in the rightness or wrongness of your desire.
 And certainly, don’t think that because something feels good for you that it should be good for everybody.
 There is no right diet, right way to breathe, or right sleep cycle.
-Eating, sleeping, breathing are not good or bad.
+Eating, sleeping, and breathing are neither good nor bad.
 They are simply necessary while you are in a body, so just do it and get on with what you are here for, which is forgiveness and waking up.
 I don’t want to be accused of beating a dead horse, but right/wrong is duality which is of the ego and the world.
-The oneness of God is loving acceptance.
+The Oneness of God is loving acceptance.
 The ego’s opinions can feel so good in the moment, but beneath that is the need for defense, for separation, for making yourself seem righteous in God’s eyes – wanting to throw others to the wolves so that you can be saved.
 “God take the meat-eaters.
 Spare me.
 I don’t even eat eggs.”
 Opinions are about separation.
 They are from the ego.
-They are what keep you from realizing your divine innocence, perfection, and oneness with God.
+They are what keep you from realizing your Divine innocence, perfection, and Oneness with God.
 Be a happy idiot.
 When you think you know something, it is time to give that thought to Spirit.
 Let go of believing that you know and allow Spirit to show you the way home.
 You have tried to do this on your own for countless lifetimes.
 You have had seemingly endless opportunities in this incarnation.
 It is never too late.
 Now is the time.
 Let go and let Spirit guide you.

 One last thought, and this may go without saying but I will say it nonetheless.
-Judgments, discernment, and opinions take you out of the now.
+Judgments, discernments, and opinions take you out of the now.
 There can be no judgment without duality.
 There have to be things to choose between; there have to be past experiences; there needs to be future opportunities.
 Without duality and time there can be no judgment.
 There are no two ways about it.
-When you are in the divine now, in the holy moment, there can be no discernment, no choice.
+When you are in the Divine now, in the holy moment, there can be no discernment, no choice.
 You look at your brother and see the Son of God.
 You see your mirror there with absolute love and acceptance.
-You see only divinity.
+You see only Divinity.
 If any judgment is there you are not in the now, you are off somewhere else, somewhere unreal.
-Instead you are comparing, analyzing, thinking.
-Your divine mind does not think, it knows.
+Instead you are comparing, analyzing, and thinking.
+Your Divine mind does not think, it knows.
 In knowing there are no alternatives; there is simply truth; there is isness.
 If you can think about something, it is an indication that you don’t know.
 Thinking will never bring you to knowingness.
 You’ll never figure it out.
-In the holy moment at one with Spirit the truth lies.
+In the holy moment at One with Spirit the truth lies.
 It is revealed: there is no effort on your part.
 This is a zone without judgment, without guilt.
 You are simply an innocent, free, and unconditionally loved Child of God with nothing to do and nowhere to go.